Breaking 80: A Practical Guide & Tips to Consistently Break 80 in Golf

 To break 80 consistently, you have to dive deeply into who you are as a player, what makes your game great, and what makes it not so great.

-Start to make notes after a practice session and keep a journal of your data.
+Begin taking notes after each practice session and maintain a journal of your data.

 Eliminate Penalty Strokes